 Probably named for Fred Cleator, a conservationist who worked in the National Forest Service for 35 years, this peak is a great vantage point near High Pass.
 With 545 feet of prominence this is a worthy objective for anyone planning on climbing Buck Mountain from Buck Creek Pass or just a nice finish if camping at High Pass.
 The view from its South summit provides an excellent combination of Triad Lake with Glacier Peak looming behind.
 Many Washington top 100's (more than half) are visible from this high point and all of them are stunning.
 The peak is situated right on the county line of Snohomish and Chelan counties with an interesting diversity of glaciated and wet peaks to the West and very dry rocky crags to the East.

-From Steven's Pass, head East on US 2 about 20 miles to the town of Plain (59er Diner) and take a left onto hwy 207 for 4.3 miles.
+From Steven's Pass, head East on US 2 about 20 miles to Cole's Corner (59er Diner) and take a left onto hwy 207 for 4.3 miles.
 Bear right at Chiwawa Loop Road which joins with hwy 22 in less than a half mile.
 In about 0.8 miles turn left onto the Chiwawa River Road (NF-62) continuing for 22.7 miles to Buck Creek Pass Trail Head (Trinity).
 Take the gently rising Buck Creek trail 10.5 miles to Buck Creek Pass.
 There are many places to camp here and plenty of running water.
 This is a good jump off point for many good peaks and a decent vantage point of Glacier Peak.
 Beware that bears will be more common here so remember to keep your food away.

 |From Buck Creek Pass follow the trail to near High Pass until its official end then take an obvious NW trending ridge of snow or heather up the mountain's slopes.
 Water sources after Buck Creek Pass are more limited to snow-melt until High Pass so if in late season remember to fill up.
 Later in the summer after the snow is gone there are obvious unofficial trails that leave the main trail which will stay close to the county line.
 When snow cover is present it's probably easier just to follow the county line tagging Liberty Cap on the way.
 Total distance is about 13 miles each way and 4,800' gain.|